 Apart from that, aggressive policies adopted by populist leaders in the wake of institutional pressures against their dirty politics are part of the inherent whole of right-wing populists.
-With the withdrawal from the Iran nuclear deal while the Mueller Investigation was ongoing, Trump played his populist move steering the attention away from the domestic arena to the foreign front.
+With the withdrawal from the Iran nuclear deal, while the Mueller Investigation was ongoing, Trump played his populist move steering the attention away from the domestic arena to the foreign front.

-Furthermore, the pattern of behavior in world leaders who are justifying their erroneous policies by claiming it to be populace mandate depicts their conniving nature to stay in power.
+Furthermore, the pattern of behavior in world leaders who are justifying their erroneous policies by claiming it to be a populace mandate depicts their conniving nature to stay in power.
 Trump’s offensive against Mexican immigrants and Netanyahu’s destruction of Palestinian villages are part of the same political currents.

 Another radical feature these populists streamlined is the use of un-institutional and informal language.
 The abusive tirades and mocking jibes hurled at political opponents through Twitter are also one of the terrible features that populists have assumed.
 Populism and its stalwarts reveal that whoever is not willing to support their narrative, which is for the majority of the nation, is considered either corrupt or an opponent of their ideology.
-This narrative has echoed in every populist favored regime all over the world.
+This narrative has echoed in every populist-favored regime all over the world.